bloqhead/bloqhead/README.md

 * [From VSCode to Panic Nova](https://daryn.codes/journal/from-vscode-to-nova/)
 * [SalesForce Pardot Form Handling With Vue.js](https://daryn.codes/journal/salesforce-pardot-form-handling-vuejs/)
 * [Rapid Prototyping With Vue CLI 3](https://daryn.codes/journal/rapid-prototyping-vue-cli-3/)

+---

+### Why is your account so inactive lately?

+I'm on a work GitHub account now that gets the majority of my attention.
+In an effort to avoid burnout and preserve my mental health, I've reserved coding to work hours and projects only, and have ditched all social media.
+If you would like to keep in contact, you can reach me on [Discord](https://discordapp.com/users/866917520627859457).

+✌🏻